AmirHoseein99/Ai-Entrance-Exam/Data_Analysis/README.md

-Used Excel Power Query to transform the data and Exctract Infromation from it  <br />
+Used Excel Power Query to transform the data and Exctract Infromation  <br />
-Then tried to Answer The Questions using this Informations
+Then tried to Answer The Questions using this informations